Knowledge base

 - Click on WebDAV.

-- Fill in the required information based on the source (especially the WebDAV address you have - obtained from the source).
+- Complete the requested information based on the source (including the WebDAV address you have - obtained from the source).

-- Select the destination kDrive and the desired location to store the imported data.
+- Choose the destination kDrive and the desired location to host the imported data.

 - Click on Start:

-Example: copy data from an external kDrive to the Organization
+Example: copying data from an external kDrive to the Organization

 - Username: email address to log in to the Infomaniak user account